-Testing or Running an OS Project
+Running or Testing an OS Project

-OSDK allows for convenient building, running, and testing of an OS project.
+The OSDK allows for convenient building, running, and testing of an OS project.
 The following example shows the typical workflow.

 Suppose you have created a new kernel project named myos and you are in the project directory: